 Straightening the stenotic region will make symptoms worse, while bending it will likely provide temporary relief.

-Long-Term Neurological Effects of Spinal Stenosis
+Long-Term Neurological Consequences of Stenosis

 If stenosis continues and progresses, unchecked and untreated, certain more serious symptoms are likely to occur.
 These neurological consequences may include: